-This ADEdit Command Reference and Scripting Guide describes how to use the DelineaADEdit command-line interface to manage Delineaobjects stored in Microsoft Active Directory.
+This guide describes how to use the Server SuiteADEdit command-line interface to manage Server Suiteobjects stored in Microsoft Active Directory.
 ADEdit is a Tool command language (Tcl) application that enables administrators to run commands and write scripts that modify data in Active Directory directly from their Linux or UNIX console.